Spirals and Beyond: Competitive Plane Search with Multi-Speed Agents: Cone Search with a Unit-Speed Agent

 \section{Cone Search with a Unit-Speed Agent}

 In this section, we design a trajectory for searching for a point within an angle-$\phi$ cone, where $\phi \in (0,\pi)$, using a unit-speed agent.
 That is, we propose a solution to the problem $\mathcal{C}_\phi\text{-}\msp_1(1)$ and subsequently prove Theorem~\ref{thm: cone search upper bound}.
+These results are developed not only for their independent geometric interest, but also to probe the limitations of spiral-based search when agents of different speeds are present.
+They will later be combined with the spiral-based constructions introduced earlier to obtain improved strategies for the multi-speed point-search problem, providing evidence that spiral-based trajectories, which are optimal for single-agent search, can be suboptimal in the multi-agent, multi-speed setting.